-bully are the female fronted band bringing punk vibes to nashville
+bully is bringing punk vibes to nashville

 We talk to the Nashville-based alternative band that’s making some of the best punk music you’ll hear all year.

 With scrappy guitar hooks and badass lyrics, Bully is this generation's iteration of popular punk — whether or not the band's founder and front woman Alicia Bognanno believes it.
 "I don't think of us as punk, but I love that other people do," she confessed over the phone from her home in Nashville.
 "I say we're alternative, but I don't think I'm right in saying that."
 Bognanno might struggle to classify her sound, but it hasn't stopped critics from citing Bully in ongoing discussions of indie music's current punk-rock revival.
 Bully's debut EP garnered comparisons to other female-fronted alternative outfits like Sleater-Kinney and Perfect Pussy.
 Image wise, Bognanno fits the bill perfectly: clad in an oversized T-shirt with bleached blonde hair over her eyes, she looks ready to head bang with the best of them.
 We called up grunge-punk's future princess to talk about keeping your cool on stage, the name Bully, and writing love songs.

 You guys recently wrapped a month-long US tour.
 How was that?

 It was fun!
 Minus the whole New York blizzard situation, we were pretty lucky with weather.

 What's the crowd like at a Bully show?

 It's actually all over the place.
 Early on, it was a lot of people our age, but now there are also older people who think we sound 90s-ish.
 And ever since we did that tour with Drowners, who have a younger fan base, it's been even more diverse, which is cool.

 How would you characterize your performance style on stage?